MCPConnectionError

 Returns:

-str: A string containing the descriptions of the tools in the toolkit.
+str: A string containing the descriptions of all tools.